geopm/geopm/service/docs/source/geopmread.1.rst

                 does not exist or if the existing cache is from a previous boot cycle.
-If a privileged user requests this option (e.g. root or if invoked with sudo) the file path will be ``/run/geopm/geopm-topo-cache`` and the permissions will
+If a privileged user requests this option (e.g. root or if invoked with sudo) the file path will be ``/run/geopm/geopm-topo-cache``.
-                be ``-rw-r--r--``, i.e. **644**.
 If a non-privileged user requests
-                this option the file path will be ``/tmp/geopm-topo-cache-<UID>`` and the permissions will be ``-rw-------``, i.e. **600**.
+                this option the file path will be ``/tmp/geopm-topo-cache-<UID>``.
+                In either case, the permissions will be ``-rw-------``, i.e.
+                **600**.
 If the file exists from the current boot cycle and has the proper permissions no operation will be performed.
 To force the creation of a new cache file, remove the existing cache file prior to executing this command.
 Additionally when this command is executed any existing GEOPM HPC Runtime shared memory keys owned by the user running the command will be deleted.
 -h, --help      Print brief summary of the command line usage information, then
                 exit.
 -v, --version   Print version of :doc:`geopm(7) <geopm.7>` to standard output, then